-4.7.
+4.6.
 Access and Parking

-Pedestrian access is provided via common lobbies at both the Nancarrow Avenue and Bowden Street frontages of each building with additional lobbies via the through-site links.
-Individual entries are provided to ground floor apartments where possible and pedestrian access is also provided centrally through the site.
+Pedestrian access is provided via common lobbies at both the Constitution Road and Nancarrow Avenue frontages of each building.
+Individual entries are provided to ground floor apartments where possible and pedestrian access is also provided through the site to the south-east of the Stage 6 building, the northwest of the Stage 7 building and also centrally between each stage.